bic-org-uk/bic-lcf/LCF-Version-1.0.1.md

 The function applies the following core function:

 -   Unless this is a cancellation of a charge, create a charge record of the appropriate type and associate it with the corresponding patron record.
 If cancelling a charge, either delete the charge record or modify its status to indicate that it is cancelled.
+-   Modify the patron record to add a reference to the new charge, or to remove the reference if cancelled.
+-   Make any necessary change to patron status as a consequence of creating or cancelling the charge.

 #### Request